Has Google Translate Turned Into A Doomsday Prophet?

 Google Translate has been acting oddly lately.
 That isn’t an opinion based on getting a slightly off translation now and then, or even getting one that is only about half accurate.
-Google Translate is spitting out what appear to be Biblical style doomsday prophecies and assorted messages that are completely off the wall.
+Google Translate is spitting out what appear to be biblical-style doomsday prophecies and assorted messages that are completely off the wall.
 As apps sometimes do, something in the code somewhere gets a little garbled, or new learning changes the way an app reacts to input, but to see change as drastic as is being seen now is so completely abstract and foreign as to wonder if Google Translate has become a messenger of doom.

 On social media, people have been posting screencaps of what messages they have gotten back from the app and the results are both humorous, and a little disturbing at times.
 Anyone can try it out on their devices by just typing in a random combination of two or three letters and letting the app do the rest.
 The more times the letter combination is repeated, the more detailed the translation is.
 For instance, typing in “dog” 19 times with a space between each entry yields the translation, “Doomsday Clock is three minutes at twelve We are experiencing characters and a dramatic developments in the world, which indicate that we are increasingly approaching the end times and Jesus’ return.”